stonepros/stone/doc/mgr/rook.rst

 Rook
 ====

-Rook (https://rook.io/) is an orchestration tool that can run Ceph inside a Kubernetes cluster.
+Rook (https://rook.io/) is an orchestration tool that can run Stone inside a Kubernetes cluster.

-The ``rook`` module provides integration between Ceph's orchestrator framework (used by modules such as ``dashboard`` to control cluster services) and Rook.
+The ``rook`` module provides integration between Stone's orchestrator framework (used by modules such as ``dashboard`` to control cluster services) and Rook.